 Cleaning and protecting garden furniture

-Whether you’re planning to store your garden furniture inside or leave it outside over the winter, cleaning and protecting it from the elements will help it last longer and stay looking beautiful.
+Whether you’re planning to store your garden furniture inside a wooden or plastic shed, or leave it outside over the winter, cleaning and protecting it from the elements will help it last longer and stay looking beautiful

 How you do this depends on what your furniture is made from.
 Read on for the specific care instructions for all types of garden furniture.